 Nearly 140 reptiles and mammals are present in the indoor animal exhibit from all over the world displayed in ecologically realistic settings.
 Native animals include the Eastern Screech Owl and American Bullfrogs among others.

 Special nature themes of interest are also displayed from time to time.
-As of June 2012 there is an exhibit featuring information on the wonders of dirt.
+When I visited in June 2012 there was an exhibit featuring information on the wonders of dirt.

 There is also information on the nearby Bronx River where a tributary from the GNC flows into.
 An aquarium populated with fish found in the Bronx River is also displayed.